Customizing the ServiceDesk application in the AgileApps Cloud™

 - Change Display Label (Singular) to Onboarding

-- 7. This particular page shows a list view of new cases that have not been assigned to anyone.
-Note that the heading still says All Unassigned Cases.
-To change such headings, you click the down arrow next to the view.
+- The following page shows a list view of new cases that have not been assigned to anyone.

 Define Service Level Agreements